 A realization of the difference between thinking and awareness of thinking is a first step.
 We must build on this perception.

 There are various practices that will encourage the process.
 It's best that you learn of these directly from Eckhart as his writings offer an expanded, detailed discussion.
 I am not able to do the subject justice here.
 You'll want to study his two primary books...

 Why do we have a 'false self' - didn't God create us "in the image" with perfection?

 Here's the best analogy I've heard to help us:

 Think of the sun shining at noonday; it's blazing gloriously, a beautiful day.
 But now imagine a cloudy day, and it's rather grey and dull outside.
 Or, if you like, imagine noonday after Mount St. Helen's erupted - as I experienced first-hand - and now it's not just grey and dull but pitch-black at noonday.

-our divine soul, one's link to Universal Consciousness, is like the sun blazing at noonday - this is our "true self"; but clouds that hide the Sun, and blot out its glory, represent the "false self"
+our divine soul, one's link to universal consciousness, is like the sun blazing at noonday - this is our 'true self'; but clouds that hide the sun, blotting out its glory, represent the 'false self'